-IMPORTANT: If the Resource Analyzer window or the Timing Analyzer window opens and no information is displayed in the table (table cells are empty), double-click the System Generator token and set the Target directory to a new directory, that is, a directory that has not been used before.
+IMPORTANT!
+If the Resource Analyzer window or the Timing Analyzer window opens and no information is displayed in the window (table cells are empty), double-click the System Generator token and set the Target directory to a new directory, that is, a directory that has not been used before.
 Then run the analysis again.

-In this lab you learned how to use timing and resource analysis inside system generator which, in turn, invokes vivado synthesis to collect the information for the analysis.
+In this lab you learned how to use timing and resource analysis inside System Generator which, in turn, invokes Vivado synthesis to collect the information for the analysis.
 You also learned how to identify timing violated paths and to troubleshoot them for simple designs.

+Iab 4

-Lab 4: Working with Multi-Rate Systems
+Working with Multi-Rate Systems